Council of Europe Convention on the Counterfeiting of Medical Products: History

 The convention was approved by the Committee of Ministers of the Council of Europe in 2010 and made available for signing at a prominent conference held in Moscow on October 28, 2011.
 The official versions of the convention are in English and French, both of which have equal authenticity.
 Non-official translations in other languages are also accessible, but should be considered for informational purposes only.

 Currently, the MEDICRIME Convention stands as the sole international legal instrument that enables the criminalization of counterfeit medical products.

 Despite being developed by a European institution, this convention is open for signing and ratification by countries outside of Europe as well.

 Products covered by the convention

 The scope of the MEDICRIME Convention encompasses various categories, such as medicines intended for human and veterinary use, as well as the ingredients, components, and materials utilized in the manufacturing of medicines.
 Additionally, it includes medical devices, accessories, and medicines employed in clinical trials.

 Key provisions

-The treaty comprises 33 articles that are structured around three main pillars:
+The treaty comprises 33 articles structured around three pillars: